 Locked wheels and skids result when drivers jam on conventional brakes.
 Pumping those brakes often is required to stop safely and smoothly in slippery conditions.
-If your vehicle has anti-lock brakes, they will do the pumping automatically, so firm, steady pressure on the brake pedal will bring your vehicle to the quickest Keeping your speed down on a slippery road will reduce the risk of skidding.
+If your vehicle has anti-lock brakes, they will do the pumping automatically, so firm, steady pressure on the brake pedal will bring your vehicle to the quickest stop.

+Keeping your speed down on a slippery road will reduce the risk of skidding.
 If you begin to skid, gently turn into the skid and ease your foot off the accelerator until you regain control.

-lcy roads topped by a blowing ground blizzard make for double trouble.
+Icy roads topped by a blowing ground blizzard make for double trouble.
 Slow down, but keep moving and don't panic.
 Don't do anything quickly.
 Any steering or braking should be gentle and gradual.
 Most of all, be patient when driving on ice or snow.
 If the vehicle in front of you spins out on an icy hill, stay in line.
 Wait for a snowplow to clear the way.
 You'll get through much quicker.

 If you stop to help someone who has slid off the road or been in a crash due to ice, be careful.
-Park well away, and, as you help, be alert and ready to get out of the way accelerating.
-Using first gear in a standard transmission or low in an automatic can give you too much power, stop.

-should anyone else lose control of their vehicle at the same icy location.
+Park well away, and, as you help, be alert and ready to get out of the way should anyone else lose control of their vehicle at the same icy location.